University of Oregon: Push for independence

-Sexual assaults

-In 2018 there were 8 rapes on campus as reported by the Department of Education.

-Drug and alcohol abuse

-In 2018 there were 364 drug abuse violations on campus and 894 liquor law violations on campus.

 Campus

 The campus is spread over 295 acre and includes eighty buildings.
 Additionally, the campus is an arboretum consisting of 500 species of trees.
 In total there are over 3,000 trees on campus.
 It is adjacent to the West University neighborhood and Pioneer Cemetery.
-Eugene is near many prominent geographic features such as the Willamette River, Cascade Mountains and the Pacific Ocean.
-Also within a two-hour drive is the Portland metropolitan area.
+Eugene is near many prominent geographic features such as the Willamette River, the Cascade Mountain Range, and the Pacific Ocean.
+Also, within a two-hour drive is the Portland metropolitan area.

 The campus is occupied by approximately 80 buildings.
 However, there are several ongoing construction projects, as well as plans to build new facilities.
 The campus is the home of the Oregon Bach Festival.

 Based on Ellis F. Lawrence's vision, many of the university's buildings are planned around several major quadrangles, many of which abut the 13th Avenue pedestrian mall.
 The university is known for being the site of a pioneering participatory planning experiment known as the Oregon Experiment, which is also the subject of a book of the same name that evolved into the well known book A Pattern Language by Christopher Alexander.
 The project's two major principles are buildings should be designed, in part, by the people who will use them with the help of an "architect facilitator", and construction should occur over many small projects as opposed to a few large ones.

 Although academic buildings are spread throughout the campus, most are along East 13th Avenue, with heavy pedestrian traffic at the intersection with Kincaid Street.
 Student recreation and union centers are toward the center of the campus, with residence halls on the east side.
 Sports facilities are grouped in the southern-central part of campus with the Autzen Stadium and PK Park complexes across the Willamette River.
 The university also owns and operates several satellite facilities, including a large facility in the White Stag Block of downtown Portland and the Oregon Institute of Marine Biology in Charleston, Oregon.